lehner-lab/RDGVassociation/paper_figures_code/README.md

-# Results of RDGV Association Study
+# Code for main manuscript figures

 ## Description of Scripts
 * **lambdas.R:** Estimation of inflation factors for all tests for the selected gene set (enriched for DNA repair genes).